It seems you are offline. Please check your connection and try again.

 Can others see the codes I receive?

-Why does WhatsApp reject the shared line?
+Why does WhatsApp reject the shared number?

 How long does the code take to arrive?